orlawalsh/candle-queen/README.md

 * Frequent User Goals
   * As a Frequent User, I want to subscribe to a newsletter so I can keep up to date on new products and receive exclusive discounts.
   * As a Frequent User, I want to check to see if any new products have been released.

 **Site Owner Goals**

+* As a site owner, I want to encourage users to interact with us and buy our products.
+* As a site owner, I want to expand our product range by gaining feedback from the users.
+* As a site owner, I want to engage with potential customers and display our current range of products for them to view.

 ## Scope